maxadamo/galera_proxysql/README.md

 This module offloads and enables SSL by default (SSL between ProxySQL and backend is in the [ToDo](#todo) list).
 As you probably know SSL usage is optional on the client side, unless otherwise configured on a per user basis.

-You may let proxySQL use its own self-signed certificate, but **beware** that in this case the certificate will be different on each node of the cluster and you'll have to sync it manually.
+You may let proxySQL use its own self-signed certificate, but **beware** that in this case the certificates will be different on each node of the cluster and you'll have to sync them manually.

-Alternatively you can set `manage_ssl` to `true` and specify your own certificates.
+Alternatively you can set `manage_ssl` to `true` and use your own certificates.

 ## Usage